NCAR/R-iss/README.md

 # R-iss
-Some R code for ISS, initially a couple of functions to read and plot spectra.
+Some R code for ISS, initially some functions to read and plot MAPR spectra and moments from NIMA.

 See https://github.com/ncareol/R-iss/wiki